 This section presents the past and current efforts from multiple Federal agencies in understanding the risks and impacts of natural hazards.
 A list of recent and ongoing products developed by selected agencies is also supplied in Appendix III.

+Federal Emergency Management Agency (FEMA)

+[To be added]

 US Geological Survey (USGS)

 The Department of the Interior, US Geological Survey (USGS) is responsible for producing and sharing timely, actionable hazards and risk information related to a variety of hazards to inform data-driven decisions related to the protection of life, property, and natural and cultural resources.
 This information can be shared well in advance of hazards, in-real time, and immediately after hazard events to help emergency responders, planners, resource managers, and the many publics that the Bureau serves make well-informed decisions.
 The USGS also conducts research on how natural systems can mitigate the harmful effects of natural hazards.
 The USGS researches and catalogs disaster losses related to multiple hazards, and is exploring how to do this work more consistently.
 USGS produces information related to geophysical hazards (e.g., earthquakes, landslides, volcanoes, riverine flooding), ecosystem health hazards (e.g., invasive species, wildlife disease), wildland fire, and human health (e.g., water quality, zoonotic diseases).
 While USGS produces many national-scale products, these often begin as local-scale products and are expanded over time to nationwide coverage.